microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

 3. Select "PIC32CXBZ" to scan for available devices to connect with.
 The application automatically scans the area for Bluetooth devices within range.
-By default, the device should appears as "RNBD451_xxxx".
+By default, the device appear as "RNBD451_xxxx".

     <br />